gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

 There is a common misconception among people with an academic background that being a Data Scientist means you do not need to care about writing good clean code, because you're not a Software Developer or a Machine Learning Engineer.
 Data Science is all about running experiments on data and you should not need to spend your precious time worrying about making things look pretty.
 If you're a firm believer of this, please take some time to hear me out.
 I hope to have at least gotten you to reconsider by the end of this post.

-## Software Development princilpes aren't for Software Developers
+## Software Development principles aren't for Software Developers

 Software Development principles might have been curated by Software Developers to aid in the creation of software, but they definitely were not meant *just* for Software Developers.
 They were proposed for anyone writing any kind of software, this of course includes Data Scientists.
 Below are a few which I felt were worth mentioning.